ansible-collections/overview/README.rst

   A packaging format for bundling and distributing Ansible content: plugins, roles, modules.
 Can be released independent of other collections or ``ansible-base`` so features can be made available sooner to users.
 Installed via ``ansible-galaxy collection install <namespace.collection>``.

 ansible-base
-  The codebase that will is now contained in github.com/ansible/ansible for the Ansible 2.10 release.
-Contains a minimal amount of modules and plugins, allows other collections to be installed.
+  The codebase that is now contained in github.com/ansible/ansible for the Ansible 2.10 release.
+It contains a minimal amount of modules and plugins and allows other collections to be installed.
 Similar to Ansible 2.9 though without any content that has since moved into a collection.
 The devel branch of ``ansible/ansible`` is now ansible-base.

 There will be an ``ansible-base`` package (ie a RPM/Python/Deb package with only the minimal set of modules and plugins).